 Important for the vine

-With a philosophy guided by the principle that he and his family don’t own the land, but are mere custodians of it for a short time and should try and leave it in a better place than they found it.
+Guided by the philosophy that he and his family don’t own the land, but are mere custodians of it for a short time, Andrew says they endeavour to leave it in a better place than they found it.
 Iona, named after the island off the West Coast of Scotland, where Andrew’s ancestors called home, is a farm committed to sustainable farming.
 To this end, they have eliminated Glysophate as a control for weeds and have ordered a mechanical device from Germany to assist with the weeding, “as it is impossible to get through all the vineyards by hand”.

 “Healthy, alive soils are so important for the vine and at Iona we focus on natural practices as far as possible which includes not using insecticides or herbicides.
 We don’t use synthetic fertilisers and have a herd of eighteen Hereford cattle on the farm, using the dung to make our own compost,” he says.